UMUAS/Nav2025-2026/README.md

 ## Progress
 - [ ] Easy - DepthAI script that stores IMU + Color + Depth data on the drone's computer (Jetson or Raspberry Pi, TBD).
 All frames are then collected for 3D mapping.
 - [ ] Medium - Create a 3D map from the collected frames.
 Libraries: [RTAB-Map](https://introlab.github.io/rtabmap/)
-- [ ] Easy - Implement a distance measurement tool for the 3D map (might not be needed if the 3D mapping library can already do it)
+- [x] Easy - Implement a distance measurement tool for the 3D map (might not be needed if the 3D mapping library can already do it)
-- [ ] Easy - Payload loading/unloading script

 # Task 2
 ## Stage 1 - Target detection & Initialization